futurewei-cloud/chogori-platform/docs/design/K2_BASIC_CONCEPTS.md

 ## Cluster, nodes, nodepool
 A recap from the K2PROCESS.md document:
 A cluster is a set of machines used to deploy data which is managed as a single unit.
-Wd do not have a notion of cluster in code - it is just how we may refer in documentation to a set of machines which are used to deploy a `Collection`(see below).
+We do not have a notion of cluster in code - it is just how we may refer in documentation to a set of machines which are used to deploy a `Collection`(see below).
 The data lives in partitions, each deployed to a single CPU Core with some particular fixed memory available to it (4-12GB).
-We call this a `node` and is what messages in the system are send to.
+We call this a `node` and is what messages in the system are sent to.
 We start these on a given machine as individual threads in a process which we call the `nodepool`.
 Currently we deploy nodepools one per CPU socket, so a 2-socket machine (each socket with say 20cores) would get 2 nodepools, each running 20 threads for a total of 40 nodes available for deployment on this machine.

 ## Collection
 Collections in K2 is how data is deployed on a set of nodes.
 Thus to work with data, a collection must already exist: